 - Intervalometer

-The first two are pretty self-explanatory, but if you have never used an intervalometer before it can be a new experience.
-An intervalometer is a relatively inexpensive device that releases the shutter of your camera at regular intervals of your choosing.
-This saves you the labour intensive process of pressing the shutter button manually hundreds of times in a row, so it is well worth the investment.
+The first two are pretty self-explanatory, but if you have never used an intervalometer before, it can be a new experience.
+An intervalometer is a relatively inexpensive device that releases the shutter of your camera at regular intervals that you choose.
+This saves you the labour-intensive process of pressing the shutter button manually hundreds of times in a row, so it is well worth the investment.

 Post Production

-Editing your timelapse can be tricky and is a matter of finding what speed you want compress your images into.
-This can simply be a matter of trial and error to find out what looks the best for your project.
+Editing your timelapse can be tricky and is a matter of finding the right speed to compress your images.
+This can be a matter of trial and error to find out what looks best for your project.
 You may need to speed up your sequence by 10,000 % depending on the timeframe of your shoot.

-Using our Sony A7s, the process was quite simple.
-You can import all your JPG as a sequence and your timelapse will be recognisable when you play through.
-You can then alter the speed settings, and make any colour corrections to the whole clip, as opposed to doing it with the individual frames.
+Using our Sony A7siii, the process was quite simple.
+You can import all your JPGS as a sequence, and your timelapse will be recognisable when you play through.
+You can then alter the speed settings and make any colour corrections to the whole clip, as opposed to doing it with the individual frames.

 If you are looking to capture a time-lapse for your next project, get in touch with Dream Engine today.